Favorite Country Music Love Songs

 Carrying Your Love With Me, George Strait, 1997

 Milsap recorded his first of many hit singles in 1973.
-Smokey Mountain Rain, recorded in 1983, secured his status in the Country Music world, and became a crossover hit.
+Smokey Mountain Rain, released as the first single of his 1980 Greatest Hits album.
+The song became a crossover hit.

 I Always Get Lucky With You, George Jones, 1983